wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-manage-voice-users/includes/2-enable-users-teams-phone.md

 You will also need to assign a Calling Plan license.
 Plans are available with inclusive minutes:

-- Domestic Calling Plan (3000 minutes per user/month for US/PR/CA, 1200 minutes per user/month for EU countries)
+- Domestic Calling Plan (3000 minutes per user/month for US/PR/CA, 1200 minutes per user/month for EU countries/regions)

-- Domestic Calling Plan (120 minutes per user/month for each country - this plan isn't available in the United States)
+- Domestic Calling Plan (120 minutes per user/month for each country/region - this plan isn't available in the United States)

-- Domestic Calling Plan (240 minutes per user/month for each country - this plan isn't available in the United States)
+- Domestic Calling Plan (240 minutes per user/month for each country/region - this plan isn't available in the United States)

 Instead of a Calling Plan license, you can instead use Communications Credits, allowing users to consume calling minutes as needed.
 This must be configured before assigning it to users, following the procedures shown in the module **Configure Teams Phone System**.
 When you use Communication Credits, you'll need to assign the following licenses: